aneldev/dynadux/README.md

 Splitting the reducers helps you to create easy, bigger and more complex states that can be tested since they are pure functions.

-Splitting the reducers is not a part of the dynadux.
+Splitting the reducers is not a part of the Dynadux.
 Dynadux calls the action’s reducer and you are free to call any sub reducer you may need.

 ### API

 ```
-type TDynaduxReducer<TState, TPayload> = (params: IDynaduxReducerAPI<TState, TPayload>) => Partial<TState>;
+type TDynaduxReducer<TState, TPayload> = (params: IDynaduxReducerAPI<TState, TPayload>) => undefined | void | Partial<TState>;

 interface IDynaduxReducerAPI<TState, TPayload> {
   action: string;